open-cloud/xos/docs/example_service.md

 * Add the service's synchronizer image to `build/docker_images.yml`

-* Add the service's synchronizer image to `docker_image_whitelist` for the scenarios you want your service to run in.
-For example, *ExampleService* is included in these two files:
-  *  `build/scenarios/cord/config.yml`
-  *  `build/scenarios/single/config.yml`

 * Because the build system is integrated with the `git` and `repo` tools, if your service is not already checked into `gerrit.opencord.org`, you will also need to add the service to